Read time: 9 minutes

 Here's what our latest cloud and infrastructure intent report reveals about the current market:

-- Interest is strongest in the technology, finance, and healthcare industries.
+- Interest is strongest in the IT, finance, and healthcare industries.

 - Traction is highest among enterprises with 1,000–5,000+ employees.